Adamskoullos/TraderDashboards/README.md

     - [X] **Solution** I ended up using media querries and using large amounts of margin-top for the below content.
     This doesnt feel like it should be the best solution but this has allowed me to manage the overlapping issue instead of actually fixing it.
 The home screen is fully responsive now.
-**Bug:** Home page - the economic calendar iframe is contained within div's but will only scroll on the Y axis even with overflow:scroll
+**Bug:** Home page - the economic calendar iframe is contained within div's but will only scroll on the Y axis even when it is contained within a div with overflow:scroll
     - [] **Solution**
+- **Bug:** README.md links to external url's even with target="_blank still open within the same tab (Have tried both mark down and mark up methods)
+    - [] **Solution**

-##  HTML & CSS Testing
+##  Final HTML & CSS Testing
 - [ ] HTML code Tested
 - [ ] CSS code Tested